NUS Computing NUS Computing

 3. Other forms of industry experience approved by the Department of Computer Science.
 Certain NOC internships are not CP-coded, but also can be used to satisfy Breadth-and-Depth requirements as if they were CP-coded.

 Students who aim for Honours (Highest Distinction) must pass the CP4101 BComp Dissertation.
-Students with CAP of 4.00 or higher after completing at least 70% (i.e. 112 MCs) of the MC requirement for the degree programme may opt to replace the Industry Experience Requirement by CP4101 B.Comp Dissertation (12 MCs).
+Students with GPA of 4.00 or higher after completing at least 70% (i.e. 112 units) of the total unit requirement for the degree programme may opt to replace the Industry Experience Requirement by CP4101 B.Comp Dissertation (12 units).
 Note that the CP4101 project selection process takes place one semester ahead of the semester in which the students commence CP4101.
-Thus the students can tentatively select CP4101 projects; but the condition "CAP of 4.00 or higher after completing at least 70% (112 MCs) of the MC requirement for the degree programme" must be satisfied before they can commence CP4101 in lieu of Industry Experience Requirement.
+Thus the students can tentatively select CP4101 projects; but the condition “GPA of 4.00 or higher after completing at least 70% (112 units) of the total unit requirement for the degree programme” must be satisfied before they can commence CP4101 in lieu of Industry Experience Requirement.

 Mathematics & Sciences